UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Experimental Results and Analysis

 \subsection{REM Accuracy Enhancement via Antenna Calibration}

-The impact of antenna pattern calibration on REM reconstruction accuracy was introduced in previous sections, specifically within the contexts of Fig.~\ref{fig:altitudes_sung_5} and Fig.~\ref{fig:altitudes_cole_bandwidths}.
+The impact of APC on REM reconstruction accuracy was introduced in previous subsections, specifically within the contexts of Fig.~\ref{fig:altitudes_sung_5} and Fig.~\ref{fig:altitudes_cole_bandwidths}.
 In Fig.~\ref{fig:altitudes_sung_5}, the training experiment $\mathcal{E}'$ was characterized by a 20~m vertical displacement from the target experiment $\mathcal{E}$.
 Conversely, in Fig.~\ref{fig:altitudes_cole_bandwidths}, the separation was defined in the frequency domain, with bandwidth offsets of 1.25~MHz and 2.5~MHz.
-Fig.~\ref{fig:altitudes_sung_5_reason} demonstrates that the most significant performance variation between the baseline TRPL and the calibrated TRPL occurs at higher elevation angles.
+Fig.~\ref{fig:altitudes_sung_5_reason} demonstrates that the most significant performance variation between the baseline TRPL and APC occurs at higher elevation angles.
 This confirms that the error reduction results from the calibrated radiation pattern, which becomes increasingly distinguishable at steeper elevation angles, as illustrated by the calibrated patterns in Fig.~\ref{fig:ant_patt_elev}(a) and Fig.~\ref{fig:ant_patt_elev}(b).

-\EditMush{Extending the analysis of altitudinal and spectral separation, we observe that the antenna pattern can also be effectively learned from an experiment $\mathcal{E}'$ employing a distinct horizontal trajectory.
+Extending the analysis of altitudinal and spectral separation, we observe that the antenna pattern can also be effectively learned from an experiment $\mathcal{E}'$ employing a distinct horizontal trajectory.
 The results of this cross-trajectory antenna calibration are provided in Appendix~\ref{sec:app4}.
-Finally, as discussed in Appendix~\ref{sec:app4}, in scenarios where $\mathcal{E}'$ provides insufficient sampling density for a specific target direction, the framework should revert to the baseline antenna pattern.}
+Finally, as discussed in Appendix~\ref{sec:app4}, in scenarios where $\mathcal{E}'$ provides insufficient sampling density for a specific target direction, the framework should revert to the baseline antenna pattern.